tomooda/ViennaTalk/README.md

 What's new in the latest release
 ---
+* Codename Oxford has been released.
+(July 1, 2018)
+  - Source repository is migrated from smalltalkhub.
+Great thanks to Peter Uhnak for the migration tools.
+  - Base Pharo is upgraded to Pharo 6.1.
+  - ViennaTalk uses 64bits Virtual Machine by default.
+  - VDMJ bridge now works on 64bits VM
 * Codename Harajuku has been released.
 (Jan 18, 2018)
   - VDM Directory Browser is a VDM browser for file-based management.
 The browser loads all .vdmsl files and writes into files when a spec is accepted on the specification pane.
   - ViennaUnit is a testing framework for VDM Browser.
 It runs all operations with the 'test' prefix in all modules with the 'Test' postfix.